sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1050 - merge-lines.md

 hidden: false
 ---

-Merges nearby lines more aggressively than the built-in line merger.
+Merges lines distributed along a horizontal axis more aggressively than the built-in line merger.
 This preprocessor solves line-recognition problems caused by poor-quality PDF scans, handwritten text, and other PDF formatting.
-This preprocessor solves:
+For example, this preprocessor solves:

 - oversplit lines
 - lines overlapping on the x-axis